 You can read more about these ingredients here.

-I hope this was enough information for you to ponder about, and hopefully nudge you to find a more safe way to clean your clothes.
+I hope this was enough information for you to ponder, and hopefully nudge you to find a more safe way to clean your clothes.
 There are a lot of options out there that do a great job.
 I have been using non-toxic laundry soap for many years and have tried several brands.
 I wasn’t real impressed with any of them until I came across County Save.
 This is good stuff.

-I recently tried a few other things that I have been real pleased with.
+I recently tried a few other things that I have been really pleased with.
 Have you ever heard of SOAP NUTS?
 I hadn’t until a little while ago.
 I will post more details about these little gems soon, but I really like them!

 Back to the tour